 Postpartum depression, and especially anxiety, can catch a lot of women off guard.
 Here’s my experience with dealing with both postpartum anxiety and depression.
 (Part 1 of 2)

 I’ve dealt with both depression and anxiety for over 10 years.
 So when I was pregnant, I knew there was a high likelihood that I would experience postpartum depression once my daughter was born.
 I was fully prepared to be on the lookout for symptoms.
-What I wasn’t aware of, was that postpartum anxiety is also a common condition that affects new moms, and that I’d experience a whole new type of anxiety I’d never felt before.
+What I wasn’t aware of, was that postpartum anxiety is also a common condition that affects new moms and that I’d experience a whole new type of anxiety I’d never felt before.

 Before becoming pregnant, I managed my generalized anxiety and depression with medication and regular appointments with a therapist.
 I’ve accepted that these things just a part of my everyday health routine, the same way eating healthy and brushing my teeth are.
-I tried decreasing the dose of my medication (with the help of my doctor) when we were trying to get pregnant with the hopes of not needing it during the pregnancy, but quickly learned that was a bad idea.
+I tried decreasing the dose of my medication (with the help of my doctor) when we were trying to get pregnant with the hopes of not needing it during the pregnancy but quickly learned that it was a bad idea.
 My doctor assured me that the medication and dosage were perfectly safe during pregnancy, so I wasn’t worried.

 But what I experienced was something completely different.

 When my daughter was around 4 months old, I started getting extremely anxious.
-I couldn’t sit still, I felt like I constantly needed to be doing something and taking on projects around the house – organizing all the closets, kitchen cabinets and pantry.
+I couldn’t sit still, I felt like I constantly needed to be doing something and taking on projects around the house – organizing all the closets, kitchen cabinets, and pantry.
 I rearranged my office, buying an entire shelving unit to store all of my props and photography equipment.
 I was constantly in a state of organizing and getting rid of things I didn’t use.
-All hardly things that seem important to a normal human when they’re taking care of a newborn.
+All hard things that seem important to a normal human when they’re taking care of a newborn.
 Yet I couldn’t seem to take my mind off of these trivial tasks.

 I also felt physical symptoms like I’d never felt before.
 I would suddenly get tense, every muscle in my body tightening as I was doing something super normal like cooking dinner or watching TV with my husband.
 I would not be able to breathe deeply despite the fact that I was aware of my super shallow breathing and trying to manage it.
 It felt like I was constantly on the brink of a panic attack, even though it usually happened at the most mundane times.